Bonus: Download the purchase order implementation template

 You could say something like this:

-This purchase order is limited to Spend per the scope of the work performed by the consultant.
+This purchase order is limited to Spending per the scope of the work performed by the consultant.

-You can use your standard purchase order template to create a blanket order or use ProcureDesk for creating the blanket purchase order.
+You can use your standard purchase order template to create a blanket order or use ProcureDesk to create the blanket purchase order.

-The elements of the purchase order remain the same whether it is blanket purchase order or standard purchase order.
+The elements of the purchase order remain the same, whether it is a blanket purchase order or a standard purchase order.

-Blanket purchase orders have an overall spend vs. specific amount and quantity.
+Blanket purchase orders have an overall spend vs. a specific amount and quantity.

 Yes and No.